lisboajs/community/README.md

 ## Organizers

- * Malik Piara  - @casapiara on Twitter & Instagram, @malikpiara on Telegram & GitHub
+ * Malik Piara  - @casapiara on Twitter, @malikpiara on Telegram & GitHub
  * Afonso Gonçalves  - @afonsocrg on Twitter
- * Rui Posse     - @ruiposse on Twitter

 All the help is appreciated.
 If you would like to become an organizer and help the group grow, please reach out to one of the organizers.